punchagan/punchagan.muse-amuse.in/content/blog/not-so-floppix.md

 to go ahead!]
 The rest as they say is history....

-Actually, I tried a debootstrap from my Debian etch but I couldn't manage to get the initrd working. [[<http://avudem.blogspot.com>
-"Voodoo"][I ain't this geekish, its only that I am incapable of putting these terms in a simpler language.]
-After numerous futile attempt, I gave up for the time being and that's when the genius of [Voodoo]] came in, he took a different route.
+Actually, I tried a debootstrap from my Debian etch but I couldn't manage to get the initrd working.
+[I ain't this geekish, its only that I am incapable of putting these terms in a simpler language.]
+After numerous futile attempt, I gave up for the time being and that's when the genius of [Voodoo](<http://avudem.blogspot.com "voodoo">) came in, he took a different route.
 Remastering Knoppix.[Modifying an existing Live-CD of Knoppix]

 I won't get into the exact details of how we got about it.
 There's